 How do I keep in touch while I am living in Japan?

-Japan is a technologically advanced country and expats really have no difficulty keeping touch with people from home.
-There are hundreds of Internet providers so new arrivals will be sure to find a package to suit them.
+Japan is a technologically advanced country and expats really have no difficulty keeping in touch with people from home.
+There are hundreds of internet providers so new arrivals will be sure to find a package to suit them.